Comparing the Top 10 HLS Streaming Software for Live Broadcasting [2025 Update]

 Pricing:

-- Studio version ($99/year) supports 25 modules.
+- Studio: $99/year; supports 25 modules.

-The main difference between the versions is the number of simultaneously active modules you can have.
 The Broadcast edition also supports UDP streaming, multiple streaming sources, and recorder modules in a single profile and includes priority support.

 Compatibility:

-VidBlasterX is available for Windows only.
+VidBlasterX is available for Windows PCs only.

-Using VidBlasterX to Stream on Dacast
+Using VidBlasterX to Stream on Dacast:

 Integrating VidBlasterX into your live broadcasts is relatively easy.
 The steps to get started vary between different online video platforms, but here’s what the process would look like with Dacast specifically.